atalw/learning-bitcoin/lightning/intro_to_lightning.md

 `CLTV` is a script-level absolute time lock.
 It compares the top item of the stack to the transactions `nLocktime`.
 It checks that the top item of the stack is a valid time in seconds or blocks, and that the transaction itself is locked for at least that long via an appropriate `lock_time`.
 It does this so that it can check that the transaction can't be confirmed before a certain time.
 - Comparing the lock time specified in the script to the lock time of the transaction is great because the time is checked only indirectly.
 - It passes enforcement to the `nLocktime` consensus rules while still allowing scipts to specify multiple different time-locked conditions.
-- It allows scriptsig validity to be checked at any time and cached.
+- It allows scriptsig validity to be checked at any time and [cached](https://bitcointechtalk.com/whats-new-in-bitcoin-core-v0-15-part-5-6a9cfa85821f).
+	- cache size: 60mb which stores up to 500,000 scripts
+	- Why not cache the entire tx?
+Tx validity is context-specific.
+A tx can be valid in one block and invalid in another.
 - The The downside is that if `OP_CLTV` is used in the script, `lock_time` must be specified in the spending transaction, and a `sequence_no` less than `0xFFFFFFFF` must be present in the input.

 `CSV` is a script-level relative time lock.
 It compares the top item of the stack to the input's `sequence_no` field. `OP_CSV` parses stack items the same way nSequence interprets lock-times.
 It respects nSequence's disable flag and type flag, and reads 16-bit lock duration specifications from the last 16 bits of the stack item.